princebond/switchdex/README.md

 [![devDependencies Status](https://david-dm.org/verisafe/veridex/dev-status.svg)](https://david-dm.org/verisafe/veridex?type=dev)
 [![Coverage Status](https://coveralls.io/repos/github/VeriSafe/VeriDex/badge.svg?branch=development)](https://coveralls.io/github/VeriSafe/VeriDex?branch=development)

-This project is forked from [0x-launch-kit-fronted](https://github/0xproject/0x-launch-kit-frontend) and it have a goal to be the most complete open-source 0x based dex out there.
-The code here will try to be on sync with the 0x frontend, but with the additional features proposed on the TODO, tests will be include following 0x style.
+This project is forked from [veridex](https://github/verisafe/veridex) and it have a goal to be the most complete open-source 0x based dex out there.

-This source code is used on the [VeriSafe Dex as a service](https://steemit.com/zerox/@joaocampos/veridex-network-dex-as-a-service).

 This repo ships with both an ERC-20 token trading interface and an ERC-721 marketplace interface.
-However, for now, only improvements on ERC-20 token trading will be done.

 To use this fork the following actions are required:

--   Add VSF, 0xbitcoin and 0x as pairs
+-   Add ESH, SDEX, DESH and 0x as pairs
 -   Lets us know you are using this fork
--   Add a Powered by 0x and VeriSafe
+-   Add a Powered by 0x and Switch
 -   Don't use another pool associated with this code besides the one on: [Veridex Pool](https://0x.org/zrx/staking/pool/16).
 If you are market maker you can join Veridex market pool at [Join as Maker](https://dex.verisafe.io/#/erc20/join-as-maker)

-With your help, we can be self-sustainable and complete the long list of TODO's.
-If you want a feature that is not present on the TODO list, please open an issue requesting a feature request.
+## Adding token

+Please follow all the instructions here: [ADD TOKEN](ADD_TOKEN.md)

+## Adding token to launchpad

+Please follow all the instructions here: [ADD TOKEN LAUNCHPAD](ADD_TOKEN_LAUNCHPAD.md)

 ## Deployed DEX's

-List of deployed dex's using this source code:
+List of deployed dex's using forks of this source code:

 -   [VeriDex](https://dex.verisafe.io)
 -   [0xChange](https://0xchange.verisafe.io)
 -   [Belifex](https://dex-belifex.com)

 If you are using the source code of this fork, please let me know!
-Help the project adding VSF as a pair on your fork!
+Help the project adding ESH as a pair on your fork!

 If you have the URL of an existing relayer, you can use this frontend against it.
 After installing the dependencies, start the application with this command, replacing `RELAYER_URL` and `RELAYER_WS_URL` with the proper value: